janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 GitLab doesn't send a notification to reviewers on new pushes to the branch.
 And that's normal, because a push doesn't necessarily mean that the branch is ready for the next round of review.
-Only the author can know that, so without an explicit signal by the author, the reviewer cannot know that the branch is ready for the next round of review.
+Only the coder can know that, so without an explicit signal by the coder, the reviewer cannot know that the branch is ready for the next round of review.

 Code Review Horror: the reviewer is waiting for the coder to make corrections, while at the same time the coder is waiting for the reviewer to review...